fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 title: 'About'
 ---

 I come from a [pretty small village](https://www.e-borghi.com/en/village/Salerno/377/cuccaro-vetere) in the south of Italy.
-Since I was a kid, I was incredibly interested in science, thanks particularly to a TV show called Super Quark, hosted by [Piero Angela](https://en.wikipedia.org/wiki/Piero_Angela).
-My dream was to become a scientist.
-Now I am trying to do so, having fun with computers, hardware and artificial intelligence.
+Since I was a kid, I have been really interested in science and computers.

 I moved to [Torino](https://en.wikipedia.org/wiki/Turin) for my studies.
 Here I am doing my Ph.D. in electronics engineering, under the supervision of Professor [Luciano Lavagno](https://g.co/kgs/a8ahe2).
 I am working in an amazing team, focusing on high level synthesis of digital circuits, compilers and deep learning acceleration on FPGAs.